kunal-arora/zed-theme-dark-pop-ui/README.md

-# Pop UI Theme for Zed
+# Dark Pop UI Theme for Zed

 A comfortable and visually appealing dark mode theme for [Zed](https://zed.dev).
 Pop UI Theme is designed with clarity and minimalism in mind, providing a striking balance between aesthetics and usability.
 Whether you're coding late at night or prefer a soft look during the day, this theme adapts beautifully to your environment.